Skip to main content

 Subscribe to the MEDCAN newsletter.

-FQ“Learn how cannabis helps medically and how you can obtain it legally.”
+Q“Learn how cannabis helps medically and how you can obtain it legally.”

-Franziska Quadri, President MEDCAN
+Franziska Quadri, President of MEDCAN

 Browse through our news and press releases